 Tip: In the water bath, you can always reheat specific areas of the mask by redipping.
 In the oven, this is not possible, but you can use a heat gun.

-Can the mask be moulded directly onto the patient after heating?
+Can the mask be molded directly onto the patient after heating?

-Water bath: When using a water bath, you can start moulding the mask directly onto the patient.
+Water bath: When using a water bath, you can start molding the mask directly onto the patient.

-Oven: When the mask comes straight out of the oven it is still quite hot, so it is best to wait 10 to 15 seconds before moulding it onto the patient.
-But there is enough moulding time, so this should not be a problem.
+Oven: When the mask comes straight out of the oven it is still quite hot, so it is best to wait 10 to 15 seconds before molding it onto the patient.
+But there is enough molding time, so this should not be a problem.